FahadAkash/BekarTime-App/BekarTime_App/README.md

-# React Native Expo Project - README
+# BekarTime App - README

-This project is a React Native application built with Expo, designed to showcase a modern mobile app with environment configuration, API integration, and Google services.
+This project is a React Native application built with Expo,

 ## 🚀 Getting Started